Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 • Seek out authentic emotion and use one’s intuition.

-• Have an interest in spirituality, truth, mythology, or the supernatural; discover your personal beliefs.
+• Have an interest in spirituality, truth, mythology, or the supernatural; discover your personal beliefs – whatever they are.

-• Welcome individualism (Jane Eyre is a fantastic fictional character who practices this trait).
+• Welcome individualism (Jane Eyre is a fantastic fictional character who practices this trait), but don’t be narcissistic.

-• Have a love of nature, beauty, and the stars; connect to the Earth and animals.
-(IE: choosing to use cleaner beauty products, going on daily walks, volunteering to help animals at a shelter, or doing yoga on the beach.)
+• Have a love of nature, beauty, and the stars; connect to the Earth and animals in an uplifting way.
+(IE, taking care of the planet, using cleaner beauty products, going on daily walks, volunteering to help animals at a shelter, cuddling with puppies, or doing yoga on the beach.
+The ideas are limitless.)

 • Recognize the importance of imagination and creativity; Be a creator of whatever inspires you.
-(IE: Write that great love story you have always wanted to, or start that blog you’ve always dreamed of!)
+(IE: Write that great novel you have always wanted to, start that podcast on your mind, or create a safe space for the people in your life.)

-• Believe in Equality and Free Will.
-With romantic Living, we can recognize that we are all the same.
-Embrace other cultures, and learn about them.
+• Believe in equality.
+With Romantic Living, we can recognize that we are all the same.
+Embrace diversity and other cultures and people with differing beliefs.
+Learn about them – listen to their stories.

-• Believe in “real” romance but also appreciate romantic fiction and entertainment (whether commercial, escapist, or literary/artistic).
+• Believe in “real” romance but also appreciate (whether you’re a fan or not) romantic fiction and other uplifting entertainment (whether commercial, escapist, or literary/artistic).

-• Find beauty all around you – even in the mundane.
+• Find beauty everywhere – even in the mundane.

 • Be an ethical, kind-hearted, and humble leader.

-• Be a romantic rebel and fight for Romance in a cynical world.
+• Be a romantic rebel and fight for a life of authenticity and meaning.

 Again, Romantic Living means different things to different people.
-But to us, it’s a combination of imagination, idealism, optimism, authenticity, creativity, adventure, beauty, and yes, romance.
-So, find the characteristics that work for you and create a lifestyle of love, optimism, and imagination.
+But to us, it’s a combination of imagination, idealism, optimism, authenticity, creativity, adventure, beauty, and, yes, a little bit of romance.

 The Silver Petticoat Review Manifesto: How to Live a more Imaginative, Romantic Life